tkaste09025/Website-Classification/README.md

 1. Apply trained model from above to new dataset that has single sources and list sources from different categories (Senior Centers, Homeless Shelters, etc)
 2. Evaluate results
 3. Question: Do I need to build a classifier for each category or will this apply to all categories?

+I have attached the file that has successfully distinguished single sources websites from list of sources website.
+I am currently working on applying the classifier to a new and diverse dataset.

+Any help is greatly appreciated as I am new to the Machine Learning world!